jonabc/channels/README.md

 // results == []int{2}
 ```

 Selects values from the input channel that return true from the provided `selectFn` and pushes them to the output channel.
-The output channel will have the same capacity as the input channel.
-The output channel is closed once the input channel is closed and all selected values pushed to the output channel.
+The output channel is unbuffered by default, and is closed once the input channel is closed and all selected values pushed to the output channel.

 ### SelectValues (Blocking)